JayXT/SwitchShadowingMode/README.md

 ### Dependencies
 - PipeWire + WirePlumber

-### Usage
+### Preparation
 1. Copy the script to any directory under PATH.
 2. Make the script executable.
 3. Assign a shortcut in your DE or WM configuration to call the script, e.g. `Super+Shift+S`.

+### Usage
-4. When the shadowing mode needs to be activated, press the shortcut once.
+1. When the shadowing mode needs to be activated, press the respective shortcut once.
-5. When the shadowing mode needs to be deactivated, press the shortcut once more.
+2. When the shadowing mode needs to be deactivated, press the shortcut once more.

 ### Notes
 - It's important void using the script with speakers as a default output device to avoid audio feedback.
 Earbuds or ideally headphones should be used.